 No. There will not be a tax increase or an override vote needed for the Library.
 Careful financial planning by our Town separates capital expenses, including borrowing costs, from the annual operating budget.
 The $15.8M Town share of the cost of the Library Building Project and associated borrowing costs can be covered under the Town's capital budget.

 There is simply not enough square footage in the building to accommodate program demands.
-With 227,000 visitors per year, the Library is among our Town’s most used buildings; in Western MA, it is second in usage to the Springfield library.
+With over 28,000 visitors every week, the Library is among our Town’s most used buildings.
+Jones Library circulation is 18th in the state and the highest in Western MA.
+Programming is fourth statewide behind Boston, Cambridge, and Springfield, with program attendance numbers higher than Springfield.
 Our programs are booming but are constrained by the competition for available space.
 Compliance with accessibility codes also requires more space than is available.

 There is no magic number or residential population calculation to establish the size of a library; instead, the MBLC determines appropriate building size by the community’s use of the building.
-A detailed inventory of required space determined the need to expand from 47,000 square feet to 63,000 square feet.
-The MBLC funds were awarded to meet the programmatic needs of our community for decades to come.
+A detailed inventory of required space originally identified the need to expand from 47,000 square feet to 110,000 square feet.
+However, to fit on the existing property, plans were streamlined to 63,000 square feet.
+The MBLC awarded funds based on the 63,000 square foot floor plans to meet the programmatic needs of our community for decades to come.

 Many!
 The Jones Library Building Project: